richiq/umongo-async-mongomock/docs/userguide.rst

     {'name': 'Scruffy', 'breed': 'Mongrel', 'brief': "Hi !
 My name is Scruffy and I'm a Mongrel"}

 Now let's imagine we want to allow the per-breed creation of a massive number of ducks.
-The API would accept a really different format that our datamodel:
+The API would accept a really different format than our datamodel:

 .. code-block:: python